learn-academy-2023-alpha/week-7-assessment/rails.md

   ```

-3. Consider the Rails routes below.
+3a.
+Consider the Rails routes below.
 Describe the responsibility of  each route.
-Which routes must always be passed params and why?

 ```
 /users/       method="GET"     # :controller => 'users', :action => 'index'